 And funky is the best way I can articulate the Pixel 4's vibe.
 The iPhone 11 Pro is, unquestionably, a more luxurious handset, with a noticeably heftier build and surgical-grade accouterments.
 Then again, at $999, it should be.
 The Pixel 4's design doesn't match Apple's, but it is delightfully weird — and damn, if there isn't space in this oversaturated market for weird.

 At 5.7 inches, the smaller Pixel 4 is also relatively accommodating for those who prefer compact handsets, and one of the best small phones you can buy.
 While it's about a tenth of an inch taller than the 5.8-inch iPhone 11 Pro, Google's offering is also narrower by the same margin, making the Pixel slightly easier to reach across with your thumb.
-And in keeping parity with last year's phone, this one is also rated as IP68 water-resistant, meaning it should withstand 5 feet (1.5 meters) of submersion for up to 30 minutes.
+And in keeping parity with the Pixel 3, this one is also rated as IP68 water-resistant, meaning it should withstand 5 feet (1.5 meters) of submersion for up to 30 minutes.

 One more thing on the design front: While there are only three color options for the Pixel 4, Google deserves kudos for sweating the details and differentiating materials between them.
 Only the white and orange variants sport matte finishes on the back.
 That's in stark contrast to the all-business black version, which employs a glossier, stealthier and more slippery sheen.
 Personally, I prefer the matte version, but I can't deny the premium flair of the shiny option.